PedroS-Studies/connecting_the_dots/README.md

 The administrator however will do the lionshare of the setting up of the device, using most of the features.

+### Interviewer UI

+The purpose of the application is to offer a fitting visual interface to the end-user - i.e. in this case the interviewer/recruiter.

+The only distracting element of the interface is the cookie menu asking whether the user wants to use accessible features.

+The choice of assets should be preset to what is expected by the administrator.
+Should the situation of the interview be dramatically different from the expected, the candidate may quickly adjust it to something more adequate or neutral on the index page.

+Each preset will also be available in accessible, with large fonts, high contrast and enhanced alt/aria features.

+The landing screen will preferably be with the minimum of unnecessary, distracting graphic elements, apart from a small profile picture of the candidate/interviewee.

+The recruiter's landing pages are each separate pages.

+The pages should be responsive to the recruiter's instinct to look at it in landscape or portrait, to their convenience.

+### Interviewee UI

+The access and quick changes interface is the only feature used by the interviewee.
+It's located on the index page.

+test

+### Administrator UI

+The administrator should check all the preset views both in normal and accessible set up.

 ## Instructions for end users

 ### Set up by the admin